drewcoo/test_thoughts/published/test_pyramid.md

 ## 1. Overview

 The [test pyramid](https://martinfowler.com/articles/practical-test-pyramid.html) is a way of organizing and thinking about tests.
+Especially functional tests.

 Smaller, more localized tests give the fastest feedback, have the least work to create/maintain, and are easiest to diagnose.
 The more integration layers involved, the worse all of those traits are.